 - Reject the application if the pre-X is quite serious

-Want to make your health insurance experience in Vietnam more smooth?
+Want to make your health insurance experience in Vietnam more smooth and easy?
 Get a policy that offers cashless direct billing services.
 This allows you to show your insurance card at the hospital and clinic and then not have to go through the normal pay and claim process.

-Direct billing in Vietnam is not a perfect system; it’s still a work in progress between the providers and the medical facilities.
+Direct billing in Vietnam is not a perfect system; the most common problem is delays in getting confirmation between insurance providers and medical facilities.

 - Not every type of treatment is available for direct billing

-- Some providers are way better at direct billing than others
+- Some providers are much better at direct billing than others

 - A hospital may make you leave a credit card on file with them even if you’re using direct billing